ClouDesire/docusaurus/docs/vdc-vcloud-director.md

 integration.

-A special product on the marketplace is available for purchase that automatically provision a VDC organization with admin access.
+A special product on the marketplace is available for purchase that automatically provisions a VDC organization with admin access.

 To achieve this, administrator credentials of a vCloud Director platform is necessary to be able to dynamically create new VDCs.